Investment Management

 Fox Financial is a fee-only advisor.
 This means that 100% of our revenues are paid directly by our clients through an annual management fee, paid quarterly.
 The annual management fee is 1% per year for the first $5,000,000 managed and .75% per year for the balance.

-The fee structure is this way to eliminate conflicts of interest.
+The fee structure is this way to mitigate conflicts of interest yet some will always remain.
+We’ll be happy to provide specific examples.
 By charging a fee based on assets under management, you can be certain that we have a vested interest in seeing your account grow as this is the only way that our fee income will increase.
 Responsible financial planning and investing is complicated enough without you having to wonder why your advisor might be recommending one product over another and whether or not this action is truly in your best interests.
 So we charge a fee that is easy to understand and calculate, and that puts both you as client, and us as advisor, on the same team always.

 What's so great about diversification?